kendallmiller/kendallmiller.github.io/_posts/2023-05-12-dont-bet-against-the-cloud.md

 * **Facilities**: A secure facility with power, cooling, and internet.
 * **Hardware**: The hardware for networking, compute, and storage paid for incrementally as you use it.
 * **Software**: Software licensing, tracked and paid for incrementally.
-* **Software Supply Chain**: For pure Open Source, your mainstream CSP is making sure they have the right images of the OSS and worst case can act quickly if it's discovered it's compromised.
+* **Supply Chain**: For Open Source Software, your mainstream CSP is making sure they have the right images of the OSS and worst case can act quickly if it's discovered it's compromised.
+Your CSP has special arrangements with hardware manufactures to ensure they're getting everything they need to keep expanding.
 * **Best Practices Operations**: The CSP staff are experts at running that particular piece of software at scale on their hardware.
 Provisioning, backups, etc - automated and solved for you.
 * **Continual Security**: CSP's are patching their system stacks and managing vulnerabilities.

 To match this level of service, you'd have to employ a substantial team of professionals.
-So, when comparing costs to host it yourself vs. a CSP be sure you're including the staffing time it'll take to operate your infrastructure at the same level of rigor the CSP would.
+So, when comparing costs to host it yourself vs. a CSP be sure you're including the staffing costs to operate your infrastructure at the same level of rigor the CSP would, 24x7x365

-# Prepare for Escape Velocity
+# Focus on Delivering

 When I'm asked to come in from the outside and look at a business I look for the centers of gravity - where the company is investing its people and attention.
 I compare this to what they *say* they value to see how well it aligns.
 When evaluating a center of gravity, my key question is _will a customer buy our product because of this?_  If the answer is no, I encourage the company to shift that focus to a vendor that answers yes.

 By releasing that center of gravity, I eliminate most of the drag it places on decision-making within the company.
-For example, if our company is exceptional at running applications on Windows Server & Microsoft SQL Server, there's going to be a lot of reluctance to take on using Linux, Mongo, and Elastic for a new application.
+For example, if our company is exceptional at running applications on Windows Server & Microsoft SQL Server, there's going to be a lot of reluctance to take on using Linux, MongoDB, and ElasticSearch for a new application.
 What will we do with our experts in Windows & SQL Server?
 Do we need a second team while we transition?
 Will we even transition, or end up running both?
 (Yes, you'll end up with both - for a long while at least).

 When working with CSP, picking Linux or Windows is more like picking between Chocolate and Vanilla Ice Cream - just say what you want when you order.
 Or have a scoop of both.
 This means you can focus your decision-making on what helps you compete most effectively for customers.

+# Ways CSPs encourage you to spend

+The very capabilities that make the Cloud attractive also neatly bypass most traditional cost controls.

+* **Speed of Access**: You can provision expensive resources in moments without signing contracts, waiting for hardware, or allocating internal resources.
+* **Seemingly Low Prices**: CSP rates are typically in cents - per minute, second, thousand operations, whatever.
+This plays into the psychology of making it seem cheap.
+I mean, for pennies an hour you too can have a SQL database!
+* **Short-term Fixes**: It's always cheaper in the short term to scale up your hosting than change your application to use fewer resources.
+It's less risky too.
+Fixing that memory problem may cost 100 developer hours but doubling the memory of your cluster nodes only costs $150 each a month.
+* **Massive Service Catalog**: Want to try out a new database technology or experiment with a different container host?
+You can create it all!
+But, you'll be paying for more and more hosting and services as you go.
+* **Uncertainty over Use**: It takes a lot of work to know when you can safely decommission a resource and what would be impacted.
+It often feels safer to just eat the $20 each month than risk it.

+It's easy for your costs to climb well over your expectations without you noticing.
+Pulling them back can take a bit of thought as well because it's not one decision but dozens that got you there.

-# So, how do I control my costs?
+## So, how do I control my costs?

 I've found success with adopting internal review practices with periodic reviews of what we're utilizing with different goals: